If you want to improve mobility and function after stroke, it’s important to try a variety of stroke rehabilitation techniques.

 Mirror therapy for stroke patients can help improve hand mobility, making it another excellent stroke rehabilitation technique.

 You can practice mirror therapy easily by placing a mirror over your affected hand.
-Then, start doing hand therapy exercises with your non-paralyzed hand.
+Then, start doing hand therapy exercises with your non-affected hand, while looking at it’s reflection in the mirror.
 This activates mirror neurons in the premotor cortex, the part of the brain responsible for movement.

 Essentially, mirror therapy tricks the brain into thinking it is activating the affected hand, which activates neuroplasticity and rebuilds neural connections to your hand.